aksommerville/egg2/etc/doc/eggdev-cli.md

 Convert anything to anything.
 Omit paths to use stdout and stdin.
 We can usually infer `srcfmt` from the content and `dstfmt` from the path.
+Use the special dstfmt "rommable" or "portable" for conversions to or from our standard resource formats.

 ## config